tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 The default [codec](codecs.md#json) is `json`.

-When the UDP onramp gets a batch of messages it will send each element of the batch as an own UDP datagram.
+When the UDP onramp gets a batch of messages it will send each element of the batch as a distinct UDP datagram.

 Supported configuration options are: